shariq1989/cookbook/content/recipe/garam-masala.md

 #### How do I store garam masala?

 Once ground, store the garam masala in an air-tight glass jar, like a mason jar.
 Store it in a cool, dry place, and it will last for about 4-6 weeks.
 If you prefer, you can also store the whole garam masala spices in an air-tight glass jar, like a mason jar.
-You should still store it in a cool, dry place, and then grind the mixture as needed.
-The whole garam masala spices will keep for 4-6 weeks.
+Be sure to store it in a cool, dry place, and then grind the mixture as needed.
+The whole garam masala spices will also keep for 4-6 weeks.

 ----